ChromiaProject/postchain-chromia/doc/source/q-and-a.rst

 What's the difference between Enterprise0 and Chomia0?
 =========================================================

 Enterprise0 and Chromia0 share quite a lot of functionality.
-Chromia is the public network and Enterpris0 is the Enterprise Level Solution, for use within a company or organization.
+Chromia is managed by an admin and Enterprise0 is the Enterprise Level Solution, managed solely by the providers.